bhaaskara/InterviewQA/kubernetes_QA.md

+1. what is context?
+context used to map a user with name space. to access multiple clusters or multiple name spaces it will be useful.

 # Basics
 ## What is container orchestration
 Container orchestration is the automation of operational effort required to run containerized workloads and services.